Hymns to Saints Donatus and Hilary

 With which Donatus the victor sought heaven

-Hilary at the same time is equal in both his punishment
+Hilary is equal in both his punishment

-and his crown.
+And his crown.

 2.